 Wine is heralded as the sophisticated drink of the ages.
 Drinking wine has been associated with people considered cultured and research shows that wine drinkers have higher IQs than that of people who drink different alcoholic beverages.
 The reason for this association with elegance stems back to the days when wine was considered for the upper classes because of its expense.
 Wine, comparative to beer, takes longer to manufacture and one acre of grapes will produce less wine than an acre of barley.
 However, research is showing new evidence that drinking wine isn’t just to look classy; it’s beneficial for your health too.
+Also, it's a excellent drink for your stag do in Budapest.

 Nutrition of Wine